Water Wells in Cambodia

 Since June 2014, our organisation provides drinkable water to local communities in Cambodia.
 We are engaged in such a development activity, simply because many rural communities rely on water wells in Cambodia for their daily water consumption, as tap water is undrinkable due to high arsenic levels and bottled water is expensive in the country.

-As of July 2016, we have established 19 wells in Cambodia.
-Here are some photos of the wells established so far in the Country:
+Here are some of our wells established in the Country:

 Water Wells Establishment Procedure